jonnymind/SIRPAS/Base_System/Combat/Advanced_Combat.md

 modifiers to subsequent moves, while some other generate damage also when defending.

+### Damage Computation

+In the __advanced combat__ the damage generated is specifically described by the manoeuvre description.

+A _critical success_ in the roll of the offending side, or a _critical failure_ on the side receiving the damage, doubles the contribution of the the _success margin_ to the __damage points__ generated in the exchange.

+> Notice that, in the advanced system, a successful defence might damage the attacker.

 ### Diminishing Returns

 Some manoeuvres get a negative modifier if being used repeatedly against the same